Coverings in p-adic analytic geometry and log coverings I: Cospecialization of the (p')-tempered fundamental group for a family of curves: Introduction

 The first thing we need in order to construct the cospecialization homomorphism for tempered fundamental groups is a specialization morphism between the $(p')$-log geometric fundamental groups of $X_{\bar s_1}$ and $X_{\bar s_2}$.
-Such a specialization morphism will be constructed by proving that one can extend any $(p')$-log geometric covering of $X_{s_1}$ to a két covering of $X_U$ where $U$ is some két neighborhood of $s_1$.
+Such a specialization morphism will be constructed by proving that one can extend any $(p')$-log geometric cover of $X_{s_1}$ to a két cover of $X_U$ where $U$ is some két neighborhood of $s_1$.
 If one has such a specialization morphism, by comparing it to the fundamental groups of $X_{\bar\eta_1}$ and $X_{\bar\eta_2}$ and using Grothendieck's specialization theorem, we will easily get that it must be an isomorphism.
 This specialization morphism is easily deduced from~\cite{org2} if $s_1$ is a strict point of $Y$ (\ie the log structure of $s_1$ is simply the one induced by $Y$), \ie the log structure of $s_1$ is just the pull back of the log structure of $Y$, but is not straightforward when the log structure is really modified.
 Thus we will study the invariance of the log geometric fundamental group by change of fs base point.
 The main result we will prove (in any dimension) is the following~: \begin{thm}[{th. \ref{chgmtbase1}}] Let $s'\to s$ be a morphism of fs log points with isomorphic algebraically closed underlying fields.
 Let $X\to s$ be a saturated morphism of log schemes with $X$ noetherian and let $X'\to s'$ be the pull back to $s'$.
 Then the map $\ggeom(X'/s',\bar x')\to\ggeom(X/s,\bar x)$ is an isomorphism.\end{thm} It is interesting to notice that, in this situation, this is an isomorphism for the full fundamental group, and not only of the pro-$(p')$ part.
 This mainly comes from the fact that the morphism of underlying schemes $\mring X'\to\mring X$ is an isomorphism (so that the problem only comes from the logarithmic structure and not the schematic structure).
 This result is proved by a local study on $X$ for the strict étale topology.
-The log geometric fundamental group can be described in terms of an inductive filtered limit of categories of coverings.
-One then has to study an inductive filtered limit of stacks over $X_{\et}$.\\